WebFlight/AmazonSQSConnector/README.md

 ```
 mvn clean package
 ```
-To create a module package in the release folder, run the following command:
+To create a module package in the releases folder, run the following command:
 ```
 mvn clean install
 ```